marzenao495/assessment-1-database-project/README.md

 ## Repository Contents

 ### **hospitals.sql**
-  - MySQL database dump including table structures and imported data.
+- MySQL database dump containing the complete database schema and imported data.
-  Import this file into MySQL to recreate the complete hospital database used in ths project.
+- Importing this file into MySQL recreates the hospital database used in this project.

 ### **diagrams**
-  - **Flowchart database hospitals.png** – Flowchart illustrating the database design and data loading process
+- **Flowchart database hospitals.png** – Flowchart illustrating the database design and data loading process.
-  - **ERD Database hospitals.png** – Entity Relationship Diagram showing tables and relationships
+- **ERD Database hospitals.png** – Entity Relationship Diagram showing tables and relationships.

 ### **queries.sql**
 - A collection of SQL queries that answer the assessment tasks.
-  Each query is commented to explain what it does and why it is used.
+- Each query is commented to explain what it does.
-  Where appropriate, alternative approaches are shown (e.g. using 'WHERE' only and 'INNER JOIN').
+- Where appropriate, alternative query approaches are shown (e.g. using `WHERE` only versus `INNER JOIN`).

 ## Diagrams